 - To meet the student's special mental or physical health needs as certified by a physician, school psychologist, or other appropriate school personnel.

 - California Education Code Section 48204(b), permits a school district to deem a pupil to have complied with the residency requirements for school attendance in the district if at least one parent/guardian of the pupil is physically employed within the boundaries of that district.

 - When the student has a sibling attending school in the receiving district, to avoid splitting the family's attendance.

 - To allow the student to complete a school year when his/her parents/guardians have moved out of the district during that year.

 - To allow the student to remain with a class graduating that year from an elementary, middle, or senior high school.

 - To allow a high school senior to attend the same school he/she attended as a junior, even if his/her family moved out of the district during the junior year.

 - When the parent/guardian provides written evidence that the family will be moving into the district in the immediate future and would like the student to start the year in the district.

 - When the student will be living out of the district for one year or less.

-- When recommended by the school attendance review board or by county child welfare, probation, or social service agency staff in documented cases of serious home or community problems which make it inadvisable for the student to attend the school of residence.
+- When recommended by the school attendance review board or by county child welfare, probation, or social service agency staff in documented cases of serious home or community problems that make it inadvisable for the student to attend the school of residence.